wp-plugins/ps-disable-auto-formatting/readme.txt

 * Batch formatting to all articles that you have already posted.

 = Version History =
+* **0.9.1**
+ * bugfix : disappearing paragraph element with swithing mode in some browsers
+ * compatible with quickpress
 * **0.9.0**
  * Public release